Korean Seon

-Seon or Sŏn Buddhism (/ko/) is the Korean name for Chan Buddhism, a branch of Mahāyāna Buddhism commonly known in English as Zen Buddhism.
+Seon or Korean Zen Buddhism (/ko/) is the Korean name for Chan Buddhism, a branch of Mahāyāna Buddhism commonly known in English as Zen Buddhism.
 Seon is the Sino-Korean pronunciation of Chan, (禪 (chán)) an abbreviation of 禪那 (chánnà), which is a Chinese transliteration of the Sanskrit word of dhyāna ("meditation").
-Seon Buddhism, represented chiefly by the Jogye and Taego orders, is the most common type of Buddhism found in Korea.
+Seon Buddhism, represented chiefly by the Jogye and Taego orders, is now the most common type of Buddhism found in Korea.

-A main characteristic of Seon Buddhism is the use of the method of meditation, Ganhwa Seon.
+A main characteristic of Seon Buddhism is the use of the method of meditation, Ganhwa Seon(看話禪).
 A Korean monk, Jinul accepted partially a meditative method of Chan Buddhism in 1205.
-In Chan Buddhism, hwadu is a delivery of realising a natural state of the Awakening.
+In Chan Buddhism, hwadu is a short phrase to ground oneself during meditation.
 Jinul addressed a doctrine of Sagyo Yiepseon that monks should live an inborn life after learning and forgetting all creeds and theories.
 Within the doctrine of Jinul, hwadu is the witnessing of truthful meaning in everyday life.